mitranim/mitranim.github.io/templates/posts/lisp-sexpr-hacks.md

 (- 10)
 ```

 But `-10` was too hard to give up, so they built `+-` _into number literals_.
 The language's parser supports `+10` `-10` where the operator is part of the number's syntax.
 Note that `+ 10` `- 10` (with a space) don't work that way.
-Needless to say, this special case doesn't extend to other unary operators such as bitwise negation.
+Of course, this limited special case works _only_ for literal numbers, not variables, and doesn't extend to other unary operators such as bitwise negation.

 ### Prefix Operators